To help you get started as quickly as possible, I’ve prepared this list of fintech apps in India. Categorized into different sections.

 Wallet by BudgetBakers is the single best wallet app out there.
-I’ve literally tested all other apps, from Walnut to Spendee, yet they all don’t seem to match up with Wallet.
+I’ve literally tested all the other apps, from Walnut to Spendee, yet they all don’t seem to match up with Wallet.

 Wallet is a budget planner, expense/income tracker that links to your bank account.

 It then syncs your transactions into the clean and intuitive dashboard.
-Where you can automatically categorize each transaction, add a label, create custom categories, custom rules and define a budget.
+Where you can automatically categorize each transaction, add a label, create custom categories, custom rules, and define a budget.

 Some of its features like automatic rules are entirely exclusive.
 Each time a transaction happens, Wallet will automatically define a category, add a label and adjust the budget accordingly.
-You can also see the future projections of your expenses, budget usage and cash flow.
+You can also see future projections of your expenses, budget usage and cash flow.

-It’s completely customizable so whatever you need from an expense tracker /budger planner, Wallet should be able to fulfill your needs.
+It’s completely customizable, so whatever you need from an expense tracker /budger planner, Wallet should be able to fulfill your needs.

 There are many neobanks arriving in India.
 But one that has established itself as a stable and reliable neobank is Fi.

 With Fi, you get all of that freedom and more.
-Fi has partnered with Federal Bank which means you’re money is kept in an RBI regulated bank.
+Fi has partnered with Federal Bank which means your money is kept in an RBI regulated bank.
 However, you get to use a much more user-friendly app compared to Federal Bank’s slow and grumpy app.

 Fi also comes with many features, such as Money Plants.
 Which is a reward system where you earn money plans for specific transactions and save money towards a goal.
-You get a free debit card, UPI access, an AI assistant that pulls up transaction data and answers finance questions for you.
+You get a free debit card, UPI access, and an AI assistant that pulls up transaction data and answers finance questions for you.